jakechamblee/Lysis-curve-plot/README.md

 # lysis_curve_pub.py

-This variant generates automated OD curves with modifications that may make them more suitable for publication.
-Dynamic interaction with the plots is buggy due to an issue on Plotly's end.
+This variant generates automated OD curves with modifications with a more professional (less Plotly) styling more suitable for publication.
+Dynamic interaction with the plots is sometimes buggy due to an issue on Plotly's end.

 ### Running in Jupyter